 - Experience working with diverse communities across race, economic, ethnic, political and geographic differences.

 - Strong organizational skills, ability to troubleshoot, multitask and manage several projects at once.

 - Attention to detail is critical for this position.

 The ideal candidate will operate with a strong equity and diversity lens, contributing to organizational values of objectivity, integrity, civility and diversity and supporting the inclusive culture of OCA.

 If you are an experienced advocate and a strong leader who has a passionate belief that Connecticut must achieve greater equity and opportunity in housing - and if you want to work with a passionate, dynamic, and supportive team - we hope you will apply!

 Salary & Benefits

 Please submit your cover letter and resume to [email protected] with “Policy and Data Analyst” in the subject line.
-We will review applications on a rolling basis, with priority to applications received by March 31st.
+We will review applications on a rolling basis.

 OCA is an Equal Opportunity Employer.
 All qualified candidates will receive consideration for employment without regard to race, color, age, religion, sex, sexual orientation, gender identity, national origin, veteran status, or disability.